-The reason for that is simple: Yes, humans are a diverse lot.
-We can look distinctively different.
+Humans are a diverse lot; we can look distinctively different.
 We come from different places (though we all, as a species, come from modern-day Ethiopia), and the groups from which we have grown — our families, our clans, our cultures, our nations — all have traveled different paths.

-Putting us in distinct boxes with fixed labels is near-impossible.
+Putting us in distinct boxes with fixed labels is near impossible.
 Even the labels get jumbled.

-"I think there's a ton of overlap [between the terms ethnicity and race]," says Douglas Hartmann, a professor of sociology at the University of Minnesota and co-author of "Ethnicity and Race: Making Identities in a Changing World" (with sociologist Stephen Cornell).
+"I think there's a ton of overlap [between the terms ethnicity and race]," says Douglas Hartmann, a professor of sociology at the University of Minnesota and coauthor of "Ethnicity and Race: Making Identities in a Changing World" (with sociologist Stephen Cornell).

 And so it is that these labels become blurry and, at times, inseparable.

-A Quick Review of the Term 'Race'
+A Quick Review of the Word 'Race'

 One of his measures, though, was unmistakably unscientific: He called Caucasians (named for the people of the Caucasus Mountains in eastern Europe) "beautiful."

 Many Europeans — who already believed, mistakenly, that the first humans came from the Caucasus — seized upon Blumenbach's work ("We're beautiful, the respected scientist says!") as scientific proof that the "white" race, the "original" race, was biologically and inherently superior to others.

-That thinking by Europeans — that one race is superior to another — has led, historically, to some of the worst of human behavior; colonization, slavery, apartheid and genocide, to name a few.
+That thinking by Europeans — that racial differences made one group superior to another — has led, historically, to some of the worst of human behavior: colonization, slavery, apartheid and genocide, to name a few.

 Here's the kicker: The high-and-mighty Europeans were dead wrong.
 Scientists now overwhelmingly agree that humans, biologically and genetically speaking, are all the same.

 Basically, because genetic differences in humans are so minimal, some scientists simply describe humans as belonging to just one race: the human race.

-Despite the scientific shootdown, the term "race" still is widely used today, and a person is still assigned a race according to physical characteristics: skin color, the shape of the nose or lips or the type of hair texture.
+Despite the scientific shootdown, the term "race" is still in wide use today, and people still have racial categories assigned to them according to physical characteristics: skin color, the shape of the nose or lips, or the type of hair texture.